 - 3.2.1 The council has 137 one bedroom bungalows.
 A formal local lettings plan has not been adopted by the council in respect of these properties, but custom and practice has evolved over time to favour letting these to older people.
 The council needs to agree and adopt a formal local lettings plan in respect of these properties. - 3.2.2 Some bungalows are adapted for the use of people with restricted mobility, or are otherwise easily accessible for people with mobility 1/2/3 needs.
 As there are relatively few properties in city that meet the needs of people with specific mobility related housing requirements, it is proposed that bungalows that meet the requirements of people assessed as needing mobility 1/2/3 accommodation are let to people with those needs regardless of their age.

 Therefore, every one bed bungalow that is to be advertised in Homemove magazine will be assessed for mobility status if such an assessment has not already taken place.
-To do otherwise would be potentially discriminatory against disabled people aged under 50 who would have fewer housing options.

-3.2.3 Bungalows are attractive to many people who wish to downsize in order to release family houses but do not want to live in a block of flats.
+To do otherwise would be potentially discriminatory against disabled people aged under 50 who would have fewer housing options. - 3.2.3 Bungalows are attractive to many people who wish to downsize in order to release family houses but do not want to live in a block of flats.
 In order to release more family houses, and help the council make best use of stock, it is proposed that bungalows that do not meet mobility 1/2/3 requirements are advertised with priority to people releasing three or two bedroom houses or three bedroom ground floor flats.
 These tenants are likely to be older, most will be over 50.

-CONSULTATION 4.
+4. CONSULTATION

-4.1 A wide of range of consultation is has been undertaken about all the recommendations.
+- 4.1 A wide of range of consultation is has been undertaken about all the recommendations.
 Tenants, Homeseekers and community interest groups were consulted.
 In addition, many community groups were asked to submit opinions.
 Our Registered Social Landlord partners were consulted.
 There was extensive dialogue with other departments within the authority.
-Consultation outcome, and responses to concerns raised, is contained within the body of the report.
+Consultation outcome, and responses to concerns raised, is contained within the body of the report. - 4.2 This report was discussed at Housing Management Consultative Committee on October 12 2009.
+Some concerns were raised around the equalities implications of age restricted lettings.
+There are equalities implications, but: - The properties involved total less than 4% of the council's housing stock - More than 20% of Homemove users are aged 50 plus - Property suitable for people with mobility needs is exempted. - More than 80% of flats covered by the 50 plus LLP and studio or one bed and therefore not suitable for families.